 It costs about four to eight percent of your total trip cost, according to the U.S. Travel Insurance Association.
 So if you and your spouse are spending $20,000 total on an African safari, expect to pay $400 to $800 per person for travel insurance.

 Each premium is calculated based on the length and cost of the trip, where you’re going, and how old you are.
-For travelers above age 50, policies get significantly more expensive, while children can often be added to a parent’s plan for free.
-Some Travel Guard plans, for example, cover all children under 18; Travelex includes one child under 21 years old for free with every covered adult family member.
+For travelers above age 50, policies get significantly more expensive, while children can often be added to a parent’s plan for free: Travelex allows you to add any children under 18 to a parent or grandparents’ plan at no additional cost, while most Travel Guard plans include one child under 18 for every paying adult.

 At what point during my trip planning should I buy travel insurance?